samaa19/incident_manager/README.md

 ## Features

 - **Incidents Chart Widget**: A widget that displays incident statistics with pie chart visualization
+- **Incidents Statistics and List Screen**: A complete screen for viewing incidents with statistics and filtering
 - **Incident Models**: Complete data models for incidents, including severity levels and status
 - **State Management**: Bloc/Cubit state management for incidents statistics
 - **API Layer**: Self-contained API calls for incidents data